Servicerobotics-Ulm/SmartDependencyVariabilityGraphs/README.md

 # SmartDependencyVariabilityGraphs
-This is a proof of concept implementation of a general method for variability management in service robotics based on Dependency Variability Graphs which allows to model, compose and resolve variability of software building blocks
+This is a proof of concept implementation of a general method for variability management in service robotics based on Dependency Variability Graphs which allows to model, compose and resolve variability of software building blocks.

+The model-driven implementation allows users to describe via DSLs:
+1) Building blocks at different levels of abstraction, their variability entities and the decomposition relationship between building blocks
+2) The graph-based dependency relationship between variability entities (including their values by applying function composition)

 # Installation
 To try it out, you need to do the following: